dilner1/Garden-Gnome-Blog/TESTING.md

 ## Development Bugs

 Problem: The link to the edit post page is not working, given the error: Reverse for 'edit_post' with no arguments not found.
-Source: This is suggesting an issue with linked url however it looks correct - the link in the HTML file however is causing an issue.
+Source: This is suggesting an issue with the linked url however it looks correct - the link in the HTML file however is causing an issue.
 Solution:  Added post:slug to end of url link in open_post.html like this {% url 'edit_post' post.slug%}.

-Problem: on sign in user is registered but error appears: ConnectionRefusedError at /accounts/signup/ [Errno 111] Connection refused.
+Problem: On sign in user is registered but error appears: ConnectionRefusedError at /accounts/signup/ [Errno 111] Connection refused.
 Source: Error with all auth trying to send an email.
 Solution: Setting dummy email backend in settings removes issue and directs user back to main page as it should.

 Comments not showing
 Problem: Comments not showing even tho they appear in admin panel and approved.
--Source: Removed {% if not comment in comments %}, realised should have used {% if comments.count == 0 %} instead.
+Source: Removed {% if not comment in comments %}, realised should have used {% if comments.count == 0 %} instead.
 Solution: Changed comment count display comments count.

 Comment form not submitting